mikeizbicki/ucr-cs100/textbook/tools/git/advanced-git/README.md

 `number-in-list` should be the number in the stash list that you would like to apply the changes that you have stashed.
 This allows you to continue working on that portion of the project.

-If you apply without putting a number, then you apply the most current one in the stash.
+If you apply without putting in a number, then you apply the most current one in the stash.

 ---------------------------
 #more information